 I’m a little sad that I have no photographic evidence that I went paddleboarding, but it was on the above pictured beach.
 C’est la vie.

 Iceland has been on my hypothetical “interesting/someday” travel wish list for a few years now.
 Although, my obsession with Icelandic culture started with Leif Erikson — original Viking bad ass — in the 3rd grade (Erikson was quickly followed by a brief obsession with Abraham Lincoln… where were we?
 Ah yes, Iceland…).
 After finding an Icelandair deal for $438 roundtrip in July, I didn’t do much planning other than grinning at pictures of Icelandic horsies, dreaming of the Blue Lagoon, and listening to Sigur Ros.

-One of the perks of working for an independent travel company, is that after chatting about Iceland to a coworker who writes our Iceland travel guide, you might see your very own custom 5-day Iceland itinerary pop up in your RSS reader a week or two later.
+One of the perks of working for a travel company, is that after chatting about Iceland to a coworker who writes our Iceland travel guide, you might see your very own custom 5-day Iceland itinerary pop up in your RSS reader a week or two later.
 Thanks Katie! :) So without further ado here are…

 Ever since I saw pictures of the uber-adorable Icelandic horses, I knew I would be riding horses while in Iceland.
 They’re like life-size My Little Pony dolls, and they tölt.
 If I was a horse, I would totally be one of these little hearty creatures.
 Yeah, I identify with Icelandic horses… le sigh…